 In the United States, each state has its own policy for collecting income taxes.
-Incomes taxes are just one of the ways that state governments make revenues for operations – think things like building schools and repairing roads.
+Income taxes are just one of the ways that state governments make revenues for operations – think of things like building schools and repairing roads.
 Of the 50 states, a total of 43 have some form of state income tax.

 These aren’t the only differences among the states when it comes to income taxes, either.
-For example, some states have their own deductions and exemptions, while others use rates based on the federal tax code, while some states don’t allow any deductions or exemptions.
+For example, some states have their own deductions and exemptions, others use rates based on the federal tax code, while other states don’t allow any deductions or exemptions.
 Some states have different brackets for married and single tax filers.

 For the purpose of this article, we’re going to take a look at the latest marginal individual income tax rates as of 2023.
 It is important to remember that this data is subject to change over time but is accurate as of March 2023.